 Weekly snapshot and Minor releases follow a common process.
 The process is documented in the Daml repository.
 Only the schedule for Minor releases is covered below.

 This is done by the Daml core engineering teams.

 The Minor releases are scope-based.
 Furthermore, Daml development is fully HEAD-based so both the repository and every snapshot are intended to be in a fully releasable state at every point.
 The release process therefore starts with “selecting a release candidate”.
 Typically the Snapshot from the preceding Wednesday is selected as the release candidate.

 After selecting the release candidate, Release Notes are written and reviewed with a particular view towards unintended changes and violations of Semantic Versioning.

 If issues surface in the initial review, the issues are resolved and different Snapshot is selected as the release candidate.

 Release Candidate Announcement

-Barring delays due to issues during initial review, the release candidate is announced publicly with accompanying Release Notes on the Thursday following the first Monday of every Month.
+Barring delays due to issues during initial review, the release candidate is announced publicly with accompanying Release Notes.

 Communications, Testing and Feedback